-- 3.4.1 An exam fee will be set in line with the Exam Fee Policy; if the exam fee for the Academic year is not published by the awarding body within the timescales required by the College, the exam fee will be set as the previous year's awarding body fee plus an inflationary increase agreed by the Group Chief Financial Officer or College Principal. - 3.4.2 Examination fees will not be charged to 16-18 year olds, except in the following circumstances: - a) In the absence of extenuating circumstances, assessment work must be up-to-date and attendance must be at least 87% in order to qualify for free examination entry; - b) If a learner fails, without good reason, to sit a scheduled examination they will be charged a re-sit fee; - c) Following a second attempt at an examination, resulting from an initial examination failure, they will be required to pay the full re-sit fee for each subsequent attempt; - d) If a learner chooses to re-sit an examination (with the aim of achieving marginal improvements in their grades) they will be required to pay a re-sit fee;
+- 3.4.1 An exam fee will be set in line with the Exam Fee Policy; if the exam fee for the Academic year is not published by the awarding body within the timescales required by the College, the exam fee will be set as the previous year's awarding body fee plus an inflationary increase agreed by the Group Chief Financial Officer or College Principal. - 3.4.2 Examination fees will not be charged to 16-18 year olds, except in the following circumstances: - a) In the absence of extenuating circumstances, assessment work must be up-to-date and attendance must be at least 87% in order to qualify for free examination entry; - b) If a learner fails, without good reason, to sit a scheduled examination they will be charged a re-sit fee; - c) Following a second attempt at an examination, resulting from an initial examination failure, learners will be required to pay the full re-sit fee for each subsequent attempt;

-- e) Qualifications leading to a GSCE grade 4 to 9 in English or mathematics will not be treated as retakes where the learner has not yet achieved either a grade 4 to 9 or A\ to C in these subjects; - 3.4.3 No exams fees are charged to Apprentices. - 3.4.4 Adult learners will be charged for exam fees and exam re-sit fees. - 3.4.5 Exams fees and re-sit fees are charged to learners as advertised and these are payable no later than the first day of a course starting.
-Exam fees are charged at the awarding organisation's published price per unit plus a 15% processing fee. - 3.4.6 Where an awarding organisation makes a charge for further resits, the learner will be required to pay a £15 re-sit charge. - 3.4.7 Agreed late enrolments may incur a late registration fee and learners will be advised if there are any additional fees as a result of the late enrolment.
+- d) If a learner chooses to re-sit an examination (with the aim of achieving marginal improvements in their grades) they will be required to pay a re-sit fee; - e) Qualifications leading to a GSCE grade 4 to 9 in English or mathematics will not be treated as retakes where the learner has not yet achieved either a grade 4 to 9 or A to C in these subjects; - 3.4.3 No exams fees are charged to Apprentices. - 3.4.4 Adult learners will be charged for exam fees and exam re-sit fees. - 3.4.5 Exams re-sit fees are charged to learners as advertised and these are payable no later than the first day of a course starting.
+Exam fees are charged at the awarding organisation's published price per unit plus a 15% processing fee. - 3.4.6 Agreed late enrolments may incur a late registration fee and learners will be advised if there are any additional fees as a result of the late enrolment.